 Ahoy there mateys!
 Cap’n Dan is back for another article!
-Here, I will be going over the newest ship in the Firelock Lineup (as of March 2020): The 6th Rate Frigate!
-As Blood and Plunder’s very first Rated Ship, its quite a doozy!
+Here, I will be going over the newest ship in the ship lineup (as of March 2020): The Firelock Games 6th Rate Frigate!
+As Blood & Plunder’s very first Rated Ship, it’s quite a doozy!

 Like the Light Frigate, this vessel starts out at Fortitude 5, making it awesome for going broadside to broadside with ships in or below its class.
 Ironically, it retains the same 24 Bubbles that the Light Frigate has, meaning you haven’t lost or gained any durability for the points cost.
 However, the rigging Fortitude starts out at 4, and has a total of 18, which is a vast improvement over the Light Frigate’s 12.
 Honestly, I’ve never shot at rigging before.
 I prefer to kill models instead of rope so this upgrade is kind of expected, but won’t affect gameplay much….unless Firelock decides to add chain shot in at some point.